v-rajagt/IntuneDocs/intune/fundamentals/get-support.md

     ![Select your service](./media/get-support/select-a-service.png)

-    After you select a service, you'll see the *Help and support* page for that service where you can specify details to [find solutions](#find-solutions) for a specific problem .
+    After you select a service, you'll see the *Help and support* page for that service where you can specify details to [find solutions](#find-solutions) for a specific problem.

     When the results of your search don't seem to match expectations for your service, check to ensure the correct service was selected.
 The service selection appears just after *Help and support*.
 If the right service wasn't selected, click on *Select a service* to return to the service selection drop-down.